 Little Melba and Her Big Trombone by Katheryn Russell-Brown, illustrated by Frank Morrison

 Little Melba Doretta Liston was something special!
 She loved music and taught herself to play the trombone.
 Her gift led her to become a famous trombone player and arranger.
-A delightful musician picture book biography!
+A delightful musician picture book biography for black history month or anytime!

 Malcolm Little: The Boy Who Grew Up to Become Malcolm X by Ilyasah Shabazz, illustrated by AG Ford

-While this picture book biography has more text on each page than I normally like in picture books, the content will help kids learn about how Malcolm Little used his childhood experiences to become the leader we know as Malcolm X.
+While this picture book black history biography has more text on each page than I normally like in picture books, the content will help kids learn about how Malcolm Little used his childhood experiences to become the leader we know as Malcolm X.

 Marvelous Cornelius Hurricane Katrina and the Spirit of New Orleans by Phil Bildner, illustrated by John Parra